CliMA/ClimaAnalysis.jl/docs/src/howdoi.md

 plot!(fig, var, more_kwargs = Dict(:axis => ca_kwargs(yscale = log)))
 ```
 where inside `ca_kwargs` you pass the arguments you would pass to `Makie.Axis`.

+## How do I center my longitude to 180 instead of 0?

+You can use the `center_longitude!` function.